Having Enough Money in Retirement

 Tap Into Passive Income

 Another way to having enough money in retirement is to supplement your retirement income is to create streams of passive income.
-These could come from investments, rental properties, or even royalties from creative projects.
+These could come from investments, rental properties, or even royalties from creative projects.- Investments: Speak with a financial advisor to explore low-risk investment opportunities that can provide a steady income, such as dividend-paying stocks or bonds.

 - Renting out property: If you own a second home or extra space in your current home, consider renting it out through Airbnb or long-term tenants.